East Bay Psychotherapy & Counseling

 While I don’t approach therapy as a sort of archaeological excavation of the past in hopes of finding the key to everything (which would be nice if possible!), I am very much interested in how past experience shapes what happens here and now.
 I make suggestions from time to time, ask questions, and share my thoughts as we go along.
 But more than anything else I very carefully listen to the unique story you have to tell.
 Always my primary goal is to help you discover meaning in your unique journey through life while supporting you in broadening the range of choices available to you.
 My job is not to be the expert on your life but rather to help you discover and connect with your own inner wisdom and expertise.
-While I cannot promise definitive answers to the questions that you bring to therapy, I can help you explore the answers that lie within.
+While I cannot promise definitive answers to the questions that you bring to therapy, I can help you explore the possibilities that lie within.
 It is an honor and a privilege to be asked to attend someone for a little part of the journey through life.
 It is a work like no other.

 Please be aware that the confidentiality of email cannot be assured